 Mix 2 cups of flour with 2 cups of water and 1 tablespoon of table salt.

-Howcast.com has an awesome video on how to make a lion mask using an old water jug.
-You can check it out here.
+Howcast has a pretty amazing video that shows you how to make a lion mask using an old water jug.

 Another option is to use a balloon to make your mask.
 Wikihow has an excellent tutorial on this.
 This approach is also quite easy and is a great activity for kids.